+15 Lease Obligations

+Total payable under hire purchase agreement 2018 2017

+Later than 5 years 6,109,813 £ 6,006,136

+Total payment due 6,109,813 6,006,136

+Cash flows

+16 Reconciliation of cash flow to Statement of Financial Position

+Cash at bank 14,638,653 1,758,943 16,397,596

+17 Capital commitments

+2018 £

+Commitments contracted for at 31st July Contracts authorised but not contracted 3,035,813

+:

+18 Training bursary payments

-14 Lease Obligations Total payable under hire purchase agreement 2017 2016 Later than 5 years £ 6,006,136 £ 5,912,031 Total payment due 6,006,136 : : 5,912,031 15 Reconciliation of cash flow to Statement of Financial Position 2016 Cash flows 2017 Cash at bank 11,225,999 3,412,654 14,638,65 3 16 Capital commitments 2017 £ 2016 £ Commitments contracted for at 31st July 1,617,489) = 1,709,000 17 Training bursary payments 2017 £ 2016 £ Grant due (from)/to NCTL at start of year (93,710)) 172,898 Grant paid by National College for Teaching and Leadership (NCTI L) 3,406,290) 2,956,942 Payments to trainees (3,291,600)) ((3,223,550) Grant due to/(from) NCTL at end of year 20,980) (93,710)
+2018 £ 2017 £ Grant paid by National College for Teaching and Leadership (NCTL) 3,191,000 3,312,580 Payments to trainees (3,045,900) (3,291,600) Grant due to NCTL at end of year 145,100 20,980

 During the year the University administered the Training Bursary Scheme for PGCE students.
 The University acts only as paying agent.
-The grants and related disbursements are therefore excluded from the income and expenditure account.
+The grants and related disbursements are therefore excluded from the statement of comprehensive income.

-18 Related party disclosures
+19 Related party disclosures

 Due to the nature of the University's operations and the composition of the University Council (being drawn from local public and private sector organisations), it is inevitable that transactions will take place with organisations in which a Member of the Board may have an interest.
 All transactions involving organisations in which a member of the board of governors may have an interest are conducted at arm's length and in accordance with the University's financial regulations and normal procurement procedures.
+Council members declare their interests and the University updates the register of interests annually.